adloky/smalls/english/all-dorothys-adventures-in-oz.md

 They turned toward the West.
 They walked over fields of soft grass with daisies and buttercups.
 The Emerald City was soon left far behind.
 As they advanced the ground became rougher and hillier.

 In the afternoon the sun shone hot in their faces.
 So before night Dorothy, Toto and the Lion were tired, and lay down upon the grass and fell asleep.
-The Woodman and the Scarecrow **were keeping watch**1.
+The Woodman and the Scarecrow **were keeping watch** (несли дозор).

 The Wicked Witch of the West had only one eye, yet that was as powerful as a telescope.
 She saw everywhere.
 So, as she sat in the door of her castle, she looked around and saw Dorothy with her friends.

 There was, in her cupboard, a Golden Cap, with a circle of diamonds and rubies round it.
 This Golden Cap had a charm.
-Whoever owns it can call three times upon **the Winged Monkeys**2, who will obey any order.
+Whoever owns it can call three times upon **the Winged Monkeys** (Крылатые Обезьяны), who will obey any order.
 But no person can command these strange creatures more than three times.
 Twice already the Wicked Witch used the charm of the Cap.
 She put the cap on.
 The sky was darkened, and a terrible sound was heard in the air.
 The Wicked Witch was surrounded by a crowd of the Winged Monkeys.

 "You have called us for the third and last time.
 What do you command?"

 "Go to the strangers who are within my land and destroy them all except the Lion," said the Wicked Witch.
 "Bring that beast to me, for I want to harness him like a horse, and make him work."

 The Winged Monkeys flew away to the place where Dorothy and her friends were walking.
-Some of the Monkeys

-1 **were keeping watch** — несли дозор

-2 **the Winged Monkeys** — Крылатые Обезьяны

-seized the Tin Woodman and carried him through the air until they were over a country covered with sharp rocks.
+Some of the Monkeys seized the Tin Woodman and carried him through the air until they were over a country covered with sharp rocks.
 Here they dropped the poor Woodman, who fell to the rocks.

 Others of the Monkeys caught the Scarecrow, and with their long fingers pulled all of the straw out of his clothes and head.
 They made his hat and boots and clothes into a small bundle and threw it into the top branches of a tall tree.